 For advising purposes, all students registering in a Theatre degree program enroll through the Katherine K. Herberger College of Fine Arts.
-Special advising check sheets, providing complete information regarding requirements and suggested electives, are available in the Department of Theatre office and on its Web site for the B.A. degree program.
+Special advising check sheets, providing complete information regarding requirements and suggested electives, are available in the Department of Theatre office and on its Web site for the BA degree program.

-For eligibility to enroll in theatre courses as majors, incoming freshman and transfer students must submit a two-page, typed, double-spaced letter of intent that answers the questions (1) How did you first become interested in or involved with theatre? and (2) What are the qualities you possess that can contribute to the study and creation of theatre at ASU? and a one-page narrative biography of the applicant's life and artistic experiences.
+For eligibility to enroll in theatre courses as majors, incoming freshman and transfer students must submit a one-or two-page, typed, double-spaced letter of intent that answers the questions (1) What is it about theatre and the performing arts that interest and excite you? and (2) What are the qualities you possess that can contribute to the study and creation of theatre at ASU and beyond? and a one-page narrative biography of the applicant's life and artistic experiences.
 Materials must be delivered by hand to GHALL 232 or mailed to